 Teachers College Community School

 TC regards TCCS as central to its founding mission to bring educational opportunities to all members of society.
-TC’s guiding principle in creating the school is to deliver exemplary, comprehensive educational opportunities to children in West Harlem, including best educational practices for teaching and learning, early childhood education so that children get a good start, out-of-school time learning opportunities such as after school programs, and social and health services that support children’s ability to learn.
-The school has become the most popular in Harlem based on kindergarten applications thanks to the commitment and hard work of the school’s administration, instructional staff and parents, andTeachers College faculty and students.
-To ensure and sustain the school’s success, TC provides a range of services, expertise and other resources:
+TC’s guiding principle in creating the school is to deliver exemplary, comprehensive educational opportunities to children in West Harlem, including best educational practices for teaching and learning, early childhood education so that children get a good start, out-of-school time learning opportunities such as after-school programs, and social and health services that support children’s ability to learn.
+The school has become the most popular in Harlem based on kindergarten applications thanks to the commitment and hard work of the school’s administration, instructional staff and parents, and Teachers College faculty and students.
+To ensure and sustain the school’s success, TC provides a range of services, expertise, and other resources:

-- Offers health, wellness and family support services
+- Health, wellness, and family support services;

-- Builds public and private partnerships and raises funds to support the school.
+- Funding to support the school.

 Please visit the Teachers College Community School website for more information.